Bill and Hillary Clinton National Airport Little Rock

 Locally Funded Capital Projects and Professional Services

-The Commission funds these projects with self-generated monies.
-Consequently, we can accept a broader range of certifications.
-While this category is not federally mandated, the Commission strives to reach this goal.
+The Commission funds these projects with self-generated funds, allowing us to accept a broader range of certifications.
+While this category is not federally mandated, the Commission strives to achieve this goal.

 All Certified Diverse Companies, as defined by the Commission, can participate in this program.

-This category includes projects typically funded by our capital budget, and any professional services contract solicitations the Commission may outsource offer these services for federally funded capital projects.
-Some examples of these services include but are not limited to legal services, website administration, marketing, waste removal, janitorial services, construction management, engineering, architectural services, auditing, lobbying, vending machines, security services, curbside service, valet parking, etc. This program accepts DBE, ACDBE, and any other certification approved by the Commission.
+This category includes projects typically funded by our capital budget and any professional services contract solicitations the Commission may outsource to offer these services for federally funded capital projects.
+Some examples of these services include but are not limited to legal services, website administration, marketing, waste removal, janitorial services, construction management, engineering, architectural services, auditing, lobbying, vending machines, security services, curbside service, valet parking, etc. This program accepts DBE, ACDBE, and any other certification the Commission approves.

 What is a Diverse Company?